 Ian Fleming was a bonafide Rolex wearer and was known for owning a Rolex Explorer ref.
 1016.
 Even so, it is clear that this was not his first Rolex considering Fleming’s death in 1964 — just one year after this reference was released.
 As an alter-ego, 007 was also very much a Rolex wearer too yet, as with Fleming’s choice, there was absolutely zero prestige in that decision.

 The first mention of Bond’s watch appears in Live and Let Die (1954) when we are introduced to the agent’s diving equipment.
 This kit is then used in a decidedly exciting display of derring-do as Bond makes his way through barracuda-infested waters under the cover of darkness.
 Interestingly, we still learn very little about Bond’s watch apart from the fact that, being a Rolex (Oyster), it can resist the immersion to which it will be subjected.
-Of course, given that the novel was published in 1954 and researched over the preceding 18 months, I doubt that Fleming had a Rolex Submariner which was released in 1954.
+Of course, given that the novel was published in 1954 and researched over the preceding 18 months, I doubt that Fleming had a Rolex Submariner — released publicly in 1954 — in mind for 007.

 Nonetheless, the mere mention of the Rolex name as one of the watches of the 007 books presents the rugged side to the character.
 This was a discreet and unpretentious watch to be used to within an inch of its life — something far removed from the modern Rolex experience.
 Such a feeling was also given to Bond’s second watch-related scene.